-The Infrastructure Investment Team currently consists of over 80 investment professionals, all of whom have an infrastructure investment background.
-The team currently has over 850 years' combined experience relevant to the infrastructure sector, and approximately 500 years with the InfraRed Group (including predecessor organisations) and has a broad range of relevant skills, including private equity, structured finance, construction and facilities management.
+The Infrastructure Investment Team currently consists of over 100 investment professionals, all of whom have an infrastructure investment background.
+The team currently has over 11 years average experience relevant to the infrastructure sector, over 5 years with the InfraRed Group (including predecessor organisations) and has a broad range of relevant skills, including private equity, structured finance, construction and facilities management.

 The Infrastructure Investment Team is based in offices in London, New York, and Sydney, enabling the team to source new investment opportunities globally for the InfraRed Group and the funds it manages.
 The Infrastructure Investment Team takes a proactive approach to monitoring the performance of infrastructure investments for which it is responsible.
-It will usually take a seat on the boards of the relevant Project Companies.
+It will usually take a seat on the boards of the relevant project companies.
 It has an excellent track record for managing investments in infrastructure projects in their construction, commissioning and operational phases.
+The Infrastructure Investment Team has built up substantial experience in dealing with issues presented by the projects so that investment yields are maintained.